tymyrddin/green-cicd/source/docs/workflows/application.md

 source file tarball or a jar file executable to a docker image or a VM image.
 Make sure the artifact is immutable, and that it has a unique version number.

+## Deploying

+Deploying the release artifact to the environment depends on how the code is packaged.
+If it is a library, then it will be deployed when the application that consumes it updates the library version.
+In this case, nothing needs to be done to deploy it to the application.
+For services, the application can be deployed to live servers.
+For docker images, this might mean updating service definitions for the docker cluster (ECS or Kubernetes).
+For machine images, this might mean updating the autoscaling group to deploy instances with the new image.

+There are various strategies for deploying application code, such as canary and blue-green deployments.